benji300/joplin-yaml-fm/README.md

 # Joplin YAML Front Matter

-YAML front matter is a plugin to extend the UX and UI of [Joplin's](https://joplinapp.org/) desktop application.
+YAML Front Matter is a plugin to extend the UX and UI of [Joplin's](https://joplinapp.org/) desktop application.

-It allows to display note YAML front matter metadata in a separate panel.
+It allows to display YAML front matter metadata of the selected note in a separate panel.

 > :warning: **CAUTION** - Requires Joplin **v1.7.10** or newer

 ## Features

+- Display YAML front matter metadata from selected note in a separate panel
+- Support two [additional identifying tokens](#additional-identifying-tokens) for front matter
+- Display YAML syntax errors on panel
+- Toggle panel visibility (configurable)
-- TODO
+  - Manually via command
+  - Automatically if selected note contains front matter or not
 - [Configurable](#user-options) style attributes

-### Screenshots

-TODO screenshot of note with fm + panel (fenced)
-TODO screenshot of note with fm + panel (comment)
-TODO screenshot of note with fm + panel (default ---) TODO screenshot of options view

 ## Installation